Practical 3: Establishing and testing the hypothesis

 Calculate the p-value.

-We can use a built in function from scipy.stats called ttest_ind to do step 4 for us.
+The statistical test we’re using here is Student’s T-test for two samples.
+We can use a built in function from scipy.stats called ttest_ind to do the statistical test for us.
 You can read more about this function here.

 # Calculate the ratio of standard deviations